Backbeats (Erin Brockovich) Erin Brockovich (2000)

 12. [33m] Erin charms her way past the water board clerk and digs through the public records herself.
 (Resistance/Debate)

 A TV in the lobby plays a segment about workplace sexual harassment while Erin deploys her appearance to get access to the records room.
 She signs in with her maiden name, Pattee, compliments the clerk's pants, and closes the door behind her.
-The resistance beat is brief because Erin's personality doesn't do hesitation — she identifies the obstacle, finds the lever, and pulls it.
-The debate is over before it starts.

 13. [36m] Ed fires Erin for disappearing without notice.
 She storms out.

 Erin returns to find her desk cleared and her personal items boxed.
 Brenda tells her Ed fired her.
 In his office, Ed explains that you don't leave a message and vanish for a week.
 Erin calls Brenda a bitch, Ed tells her this isn't the right place for her, and Erin fires back: he's just trying to avoid feeling guilty about firing someone with three kids.
-The firing is the mechanism that forces both of them to reckon with what Erin actually found.

 14. [38m] Erin hits bottom — cockroaches, no phone, no job — and tells George about being Miss Wichita.

 The cockroach in the kitchen is both comic and devastating: Erin can't afford an exterminator, can't afford her phone, can't afford to live.
 She tells George about her tiara: Miss Wichita, a title she thought meant she was destined for something important.
 George tells her she's someone to him.
 Erin asks if he's going to be something else she has to survive.
 The question is the emotional low point — she doesn't trust anyone.
-The Miss Wichita backstory establishes that Erin has always believed she was meant for more; the case will prove her right.

 16. [46m] Erin races to copy water board records before they're confiscated, then tells Donna the truth — PG&E paid for her doctor because they knew.

 At the water board, the supervisor gets a phone call and tries to shut Erin out.
 Erin refuses to leave — these are public records — and faxes everything to the office.
 At Donna's house, she lays out the evidence: every illness in the Jensen family matches the toxicology of hexavalent chromium exposure, and PG&E paid for the doctor.
 Donna's denial crumbles.
 She pulls her daughters out of the swimming pool without explanation.
-The visual — a mother yanking her children from the water — needs no dialogue.

 17. [49m] PG&E offers $250,000 for the Jensen property.
 Erin demolishes the offer.
 Ed and Erin scream at each other in the car and discover they're partners.

 PG&E sends an attorney (Mr. Foil) with a lowball offer and a dismissal of the medical claims — poor diet, bad genes, irresponsible lifestyle.
 Erin stumbles through her list of medical conditions, still learning to present evidence, but lands the point.
 In the car afterward, she calls the offer a jerk-off move; Ed asks why she's yelling; they exchange profanities until Ed tells her she loves him.
-The scene marks the moment the Ed-Erin dynamic shifts from employer-employee to genuine partnership.

 18. [53m] Erin visits family after family in Hinkley — five miscarriages, gastrointestinal cancer, a hostile resident, a sick little girl in a nightgown — while Matthew resents her absence at home.

 Tom and Mandy Robinson bring photographs of deformed pets and Mandy's history of five miscarriages — for years she blamed herself.
 Erin visits homes with rashes, cancers, children who can't go to school.
 One resident slams the door.
 At home, Matthew calls her out: she was reading the whole time they ate dinner together.
 A sick little girl in a nightgown — too ill for regular clothes — whose parents say she's going to make it to school someday provides the emotional call to action before Ed agrees to expand the case.
 Ed explains the statute of limitations to the Jensens, and Erin forces him to accept Donna's bundt cake and coffee.
-The real Erin Brockovich spent several years building plaintiff relationships that the film compresses into montage.[^ext4]
+The real Erin Brockovich spent several years building plaintiff relationships that the film compresses into montage.[^w2]

 Ed resists: PG&E is a $28-billion corporation, his firm runs on savings, the costs would be $100,000 a month.
 Erin invokes the Daniels family's sick daughter: she'll tell them Ed doesn't want to work that hard.
 Ed fires back with his own medical history — quadruple bypass, cancer, one kidney, diabetes — and asks what she knows about any of it.
 Erin cuts through: she doesn't know shit, but she knows the difference between right and wrong.
 Ed stares at her for a long beat, then asks how many families they're talking about.
 Erin reveals a 1967 toxic test well reading that means the contamination is decades old and far bigger than eleven plaintiffs.
 Ed compares it to David and Goliath.
 Erin completes the metaphor.
-The rising action begins with pure combative force: fight PG&E through sheer will, door-to-door tenacity, and Erin's refusal to be intimidated.

 20. [67m] An anonymous caller threatens Erin by name, referencing her three children.